 Pupils are given additional responsibilities at mealtimes, such as helping with younger diners, increasing their sense of ownership and involvement.
 Children who bring in packed lunches sit with children who are having a school dinner, so they don’t feel stigmatised, and can see how good the lunch actually is!

-By increasing the amount of freshly prepared healthy food on offer, it looks and tastes good, so there’s less much waste, which helps with cost control.
+By increasing the amount of freshly prepared healthy food on offer, it looks and tastes good, so there’s less waste, which helps with cost control.

 One of the best things about Food for Life schools is that they have the confidence to invite members of their local community into the school - including the parents and grandparents - to find out for themselves just how good a school lunch can be!